dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 Trying to query the table a bit earlier than that returns empty results.
 Subsequent normal queries without using `AS OF` return the current status of the table.

-To better understand how time travel works, it is worth explaining how table data is versioned and stored in Splice Machine.
+To better understand how time travel works, it is useful to look at how table data is versioned and stored in Splice Machine.
 The following illustration depicts a simplified overview of how our `T` from the preceding example is stored, and how it progresses over time with respect to various CRUD operations on its rows:

 ![](images/timetravel.png){: .indentedTightSpacing}
 {: .spaceAbove}